akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 <!--
 :::tips
-To learn more about Tailored Export and how to use this feature, please watch our training [Tailored Exports Foundations](https://akademy.akeneo.com/tailored-exports-foundations).
+To learn more about Tailored Import and how to use this feature, please watch our training [Tailored Imports](https://akademy.akeneo.com/tailored-exports-foundations).
 :::
 -->